4d/docs/website/translated_docs/fr/API/DataclassClass.md

 The attributes of dataclasses are <!-- REF DataClassClass.attributeName.Summary -->objects that are available directly as properties<!-- END REF --> of these classes.

 The returned objects are of the [`DataClassAttribute`](DataClassAttributeClass.md) class.
 These objects have properties that you can read to get information about your dataclass attributes.
-> Dataclass attribute objects can be modified, but the underlying database structure will not be altered.
+> Les objets de l'attribut Dataclass peuvent être modifiés, mais la structure sous-jacente de la base de données ne sera pas altérée.

 #### Exemple 1